ozgeariburnu/gatsby-integral-yonetim/README.md

 ## Instagram Token

-To add instagram token, please go to packages -> (agency-blog/personal-blog/

-personal-blog-minimal) -> gatsby-config.js-> go to 'resolve:gatsby-source-instagram' and put your instagram username,access,id token there.
+To add instagram token, please go to packages -> agency-blog-modern -> gatsby-config.js-> go to 'resolve:gatsby-source-instagram' and put your instagram username,access,id token there.
 For further info, please check this link https://www.gatsbyjs.org/packages/gatsby-source-instagram

-## Disqus Name

-To add Disqus token, please go to packages -> (agency-blog/personal-blog/

-personal-blog-minimal) -> env.development and packages -> (agency-blog/personal-blog/

-personal-blog-minimal) env.production and put your Disqus name there.

 ## Mailchimp Integration

-To add mailchimp integration, please go to packages -> (agency-blog/personal-blog/ personal-blog-minimal) -> gatsby-config.js-> go to 'resolve:gatsby-plugin-mailchimp' and put your endpoint there.
+To add mailchimp integration, please go to packages -> agency-blog-modern -> gatsby-config.js-> go to 'resolve:gatsby-plugin-mailchimp' and put your endpoint there.
 For further info, please check this link https://www.gatsbyjs.org/packages/gatsby-plugin-mailchimp

 ## Deployment